 Seriously—that’s all there is to it in Mexico, but don’t get excited.
 Sure, the method is straightforward and simple, but actually making it happen is anything but smooth.
 The real problem with service in Mexico is that it takes an interminably long time, and in many cases, local authorities are decidedly less than motivated to act against large local entities, so service on the local factory boss may not happen at all.

-Mexico’s declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+Mexico’s declarations and Central Authority information can be found here.

 * The Mexican Central Authority hands service requests off to courts in the communities where defendants are located, and the judges execute requests according to local practice.
 Until very recently, those judges enforced a rule that required all translations submitted to their courts be performed by court-certified perito translators.
 Such translators are few and far between—a very tight guild monopoly—driving up the cost of translation despite the position of the Hague Conference that no such requirement was appropriate under the Service Convention.
 Apparently, the Central Authority now communicates to judges that lack of a court-certified perito translation is not sufficient grounds for rejecting a request.
 This does not mean, however, that the rejection would not be issued anyway, in which case the Central Authority would bounce the request to the judge again… back & forth until an understanding is reached.
 All the while, the U.S. lawyer and his/her client sit and wait.